rohan2810/object-detection/README.md

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

-## Instructions for running project yourself
+## Instructions for setting up project from scratch and running project yourself

 - The first step is to open the roboflow_yolo.ipynb file.
 - Start running all the lines provided in the given script